learn-co-curriculum/react-hooks-event-handling/README.md

 Now, when we click the button, we see a message in our console.
 Awesome!

-We can also use arrow functions for event handlers:
+We can also use an arrow function to define an event handler inline, and pass it to the event listener:

 ```js
 function Tickler() {